René Descartes: Emancipation from Church doctrine

-Contemporary reception
+Reception

-In commercial terms, The Discourse appeared during Descartes' lifetime in a single edition of 500 copies, 200 of which were set aside for the author.
-Sharing a similar fate was the only French edition of The Meditations, which had not managed to sell out by the time of Descartes' death.
+The Discourse appeared during Descartes's lifetime in a single edition of 500 copies, 200 of which were set aside for the author.
+Sharing a similar fate was the only French edition of The Meditations, which had not managed to sell out by the time of Descartes's death.
 A concomitant Latin edition of the latter was, however, eagerly sought out by Europe's scholarly community and proved a commercial success for Descartes.

 Although Descartes was well known in academic circles towards the end of his life, the teaching of his works in schools was controversial.
-Henri de Roy (Henricus Regius, 1598–1679), Professor of Medicine at the University of Utrecht, was condemned by the Rector of the university, Gijsbert Voet (Voetius), for teaching Descartes' physics.
+Henri de Roy (Henricus Regius, 1598–1679), Professor of Medicine at the University of Utrecht, was condemned by the Rector of the university, Gijsbert Voet (Voetius), for teaching Descartes's physics.

-According to John Cottingham—whose translation of Meditations—is considered to be "authoritative", Descartes's Meditations on First Philosophy is considered to be "one of the key texts of Western philosophy".
+According to philosophy professor John Cottingham, Descartes's Meditations on First Philosophy is considered to be "one of the key texts of Western philosophy".
 Cottingham said that the Meditations is the "most widely studied of all Descartes' writings".

-According to Anthony Gottlieb, a former senior editor of The Economist, and the author of The Dream of Reason and The Dream of Enlightenment, one of the reasons Descartes and Thomas Hobbes continue to be debated in the second decade of the twenty-first century, is that they still have something to say to us that remains relevant on questions such as, "What does the advance of science entail for our understanding of ourselves and our ideas of God?" and "How is government to deal with religious diversity."
+According to author Anthony Gottlieb, one of the reasons Descartes and Thomas Hobbes continue to be debated in the second decade of the twenty-first century, is that they still have something to say to us that remains relevant on questions such as, "What does the advance of science entail for our understanding of ourselves and our ideas of God?" and "How is government to deal with religious diversity?"

-In her 2018 interview with Tyler Cowen, Agnes Callard described Descartes' thought experiment in the Meditations, where he encouraged a complete, systematic doubting of everything that you believe, to "see what you come to".
-She said, "What Descartes comes to is a kind of real truth that he can build upon inside of his own mind."
-She said that Hamlet's monologues"meditations on the nature of life and emotion"were similar to Descartes' thought experiment.
-Hamlet/Descartes were "apart from the world", as if they were "trapped" in their own heads.
-Cowen asked Callard if Descartes actually found any truths through his thought experiment or was it just "an earlier version of the contemporary argument that we're living in a simulation, where the evil demon is the simulation rather than Bayesian reasoning?"
-Callard agreed that this argument can be traced to Descartes, who had said that he had refuted it.
-She clarified that in Descartes' reasoning, you do "end up back in the mind of God"in a "universe God has created" that is the "real world"...The whole question is about being connected to reality as opposed to being a figment.
-If you're living in the world God created, God can create real things.
-So you're living in a real world."